-IBPS RRB office assistant prelims pre-result 2019 declared: How to check
+IBPS RRB Clerk office assistant prelims result 2019 declared: How to check

 IBPS RRB office assistant pre-result 2019: The Institute of Banking Personnel Selection (IBPS) released the pre-result for the recruitment exam conducted for the post of office assistant (multi-purpose) for the Rural Regional Rural Banks (RRBs).
 Candidates who appeared for the same can check their result at the official website, ibps.in.
 The result for IBPS RRB PO or officer scale-I was declared earlier.

 Those who clear the RRB preliminary exam will be eligible for the IBPS RRB Mains online exam.
 Those who clear the Main will be called for the interview round; scheduled to be held in November.
 The final result will be declared in January 2020, as per the official notification.

 The interview will be coordinated by the nodal regional rural banks with the help of NABARD and IBPS in consultation with the appropriate authorities

 In video| Why is India facing an economic slowdown